ETHLend/Documentation/ETHLendWhitePaper.md

 9. Lending Bitcoin on April 2018
 10. Gateway for Decentralized Providers (uPort, Civic) to DCR on May 2018
 11. Oracles: Centralized feeds to DCR on May 2018
-12. Lending Bitcoin and Litecoin on July 2018
-13. Second User Experience Upgrade on July 2018
+12. Second User Experience Upgrade on July 2018
-14. Protocol to enable AI and Big Data to assess Credit Risk on August 2018
+13. Protocol to enable AI and Big Data to assess Credit Risk on August 2018
-15. Revenue scheme for AI Credit Risk bot creators on September 2018
+14. Revenue scheme for AI Credit Risk bot creators on September 2018
-16. Prediction Market to Assess Credit Risk on October 2018
+15. Prediction Market to Assess Credit Risk on October 2018
-17. Lending Other Altcoins on November 2018
+16. Lending Other Altcoins on November 2018
-18. Protocol to Enable Insurance Policies (with AI bots) on March 2019
+17. Protocol to Enable Insurance Policies (with AI bots) on March 2019

 ## <h2>Map of ETHLend DAPP</h2>